gabrielmocan/swarm/spilo-3-nodes/README.md

 docker stack deploy -c spilo.yml spilo
 ```
-# Deploying for previous backup
+# Bootstraping from previous backup
 In case of disaster, one can bootstrap cluster from previous S3 backup.
 To do so, uncomment the CLONE_ lines in the beggining of stack file and deploy the stack.
 ```yaml
 x-client_data: &client_data